krum555/old-projects/README.md

 # old-unfinished-projects
 all the old projects that i have done in the past

-Note:
-Some of them are so old they don't work and some are unfinished
+Note: two of them are unfinished and one is just a test

-History of how i started:

-{

-}
+there are a lot more than tree, but for the sake of simplifying things, aka i am trying to show that i can program, i am going to leave it at tree.